xonsh/xonsh/docs/devguide.rst

 documentation lives within xonsh's top-level ``docs`` directory.
 We uses the sphinx tool to manage and generate the documentation, which you can learn about from `the sphinx website <http://sphinx-doc.org/>`_.
-If you want to generate the documentaion, first pyne itself must be installed and then you may run the following command from the ``docs`` dir:
+If you want to generate the documentaion, first xonsh itself must be installed and then you may run the following command from the ``docs`` dir:

 .. code-block:: bash